manuqudos/IP-Quiz-Board/README.md

 {There are not any known bugs.
 Should you experience any, feel free to contact and share the same. }

 #Technologies Used
-{The languages and tools used to create this app are HTML, CSS, Atom and JavaScript.
+{The languages and tools used to create this app are HTML, CSS, Atom, JavaScript and jQuery.
 By using HTML, I have been able to come up with a basic webpage.}

 #Support and contact details
 {In case of any issues or have questions, ideas or concerns, feel free to contact me or make a contribution to the code.}